Closing arguments begin in Alex Murdaugh's murder trial after jury visits family property where his wife and son were killed – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Travis Caldwell, Christina Maxouris, Dakin Andone, Kevin Conlon, Dianne Gallagher and Randi Kaye contributed to this report.
+CNN’s Elizabeth Wolfe, Travis Caldwell, Christina Maxouris, Dakin Andone, Kevin Conlon, Dianne Gallagher and Randi Kaye contributed to this report.